 - Maker: Select “Make Order” and modify the order conditions to your liking.
 The order can be customized to require a fidelity bond other than the default 3% of the total trade amount, ranging anywhere from 2% to 15%.
-Once complete, confirm with “Create Order” and then use the following QR code found in the “Contract Box” with your Lightning wallet to lock the indicated amount of sats for your fidelity bond.
+Once complete, confirm with “Create Order” and then use the QR code presented to you with your Lightning wallet to lock the indicated amount of Sats for your fidelity bond.
 You can always cancel the untaken order while it is live and the bond will automatically unlock; however, if you try to cancel the order after it gets taken, you will forfeit your bond.
 Note: Be prepared with your wallet beforehand because the order box expires in ten minutes.

 - Taker: Browse the order book and find an order to your liking.
-Simply select the “Take Order” option and then use the following QR code found in the “Contract Box” with your Lightning wallet to lock the indicated amount of sats for your fidelity bond.
+Simply select the “Take Order” option and then use the QR code presented to you with your Lightning wallet to lock the indicated amount of sats for your fidelity bond.
 Note: Be prepared with your wallet beforehand because the order box expires in four minutes.
 If you do not proceed, the taken order is made public again.

-After the trade is completed and both robots are satisfied, the maker and taker bonds are unlocked.
-Technically, the locked bond never left your wallet; but take caution, if you fail to follow the contract obligations by trying to cheat or cancelling unilaterally, you will forfeit your fidelity bond.
+After the trade is completed and both robots held up to their end of the deal, the maker and taker bonds are unlocked.
+Technically, the locked bond never left your wallet; but take heed, if you fail to follow the contract obligations by trying to cheat or cancelling unilaterally, you will forfeit your fidelity bond.

 Your wallet may take a while for funds to show as unlocked on your account balance.
 Some wallets have difficulty with recognizing the Lightning hold invoice as a temporary hold on your funds.

-If the issue persists, please reach out to the RoboSats Telegram group; but beware of scammers that may directly contact you and impersonate RoboSats staff!
+If the issue persists, please reach out to the RoboSats SimpleX group; but beware of scammers that may directly contact you and impersonate RoboSats staff!
 RoboSats staff will never directly contact you first.
-See Contribute > Code > Communication Channels for available Telegram groups.
+See Contribute > Code > Communication Channels for the public SimpleX support group.

 Losing Your Bond

-There are basically five conditions that causes a user to lose their bond:
+There are basically four conditions that causes a user to lose their bond:

 - Cheat or deceive your peer (and lose the order dispute)

-- Fail to submit the payment invoice as the bitcoin buyer within the given time limit
+- Fail to submit the escrow invoice (seller) or payment invoice (buyer) within the given time limit

 - Fail to confirm the fiat was received as the bitcoin seller